 Time to User Activation

-How long does it take a developer to start using the API once they complete the registration — hours, days, weeks?
+How long does it take a development team to start using the API once they complete the registration — hours, days, weeks?
 If a developer doesn’t integrate or activate promptly, it could indicate a problem.
+Lead time is a major determining factor in integration success.
 Perhaps your documentation is confusing, or you don’t have SDKs for popular languages.
-If a developer does not integrate or activate within a few days, a good DevEx manager will take notice.
+If an engineering team does not integrate or activate within a few days, a good DevEx manager will take notice.
+Aiding developer productivity starts with a solid initial integration.

 Time to First Hello World

 Time to First Hello World (TTFHW) measures how long it takes a new developer to get up and running, achieving the minimal level of value from your API.
 Every developer has different criteria for what constitutes that first success.
 It could be calling the API for the first time and getting a response.
 It could be creating a simple test app and completing a transaction that verifies the API will suit the developer’s needs.
-But in any case, the time a developer requires to achieve a modicum of success with your API is a key indication of whether they’ll continue using it and convert to a paying customer.
+But in any case, the mean time a developer requires to achieve a modicum of success with your API is a key indication of whether they’ll continue using it and convert to a paying customer.
+Understanding the project metrics that have the most value will allow you to more appropriately triage issues and speed up your development process and deployment frequency.

 Number of Devs Needing Support

 How many developers have reached out to get support on an issue?
-Are many developers experiencing the same problem?
-DevEx managers should log all integration issues internally and track how many developers need help.
+Are many developers experiencing the same quality assurance problem?
+DevEx managers should log all integration issues internally and track how many developers need help improving a specific performance metric or productivity.

 Time to Support Resolution

-If you have a support system in place, how long does it take your team to resolve technical support issues?
+If you have a support system in place, how long does it take your agile teams to resolve technical support or code quality issues?
 Developers don’t want to wait to resolve their issues with your API or the integration.
 They want prompt answers to help them move forward and achieve their development goals.

 Developer Relations Professional